15 Ways to Manage Your Accounts Receivable

-So that doesn’t happen to your business, it’s imperative that you optimize cash flow so working capital is always available.
+To reduce the impact of this period of time and manage your accounts receivable better, it’s imperative that you optimize cash flow so working capital is always available.
 Once you set up a debt collection system, you’ll be in a better position to control your finances.
 Check out these ways to keep your cash flow stable.

 15 Tips to Manage Accounts Receivable

 If you intend to do business on a long-term basis for expensive projects, check a client’s credit history to verify creditworthiness.
 Remember you aren’t a bank.
 You extend credit as a privilege as part of your customer service plan.

 2. Establish how long you can wait to get paid